salesforce/offline-app-developer-starter-kit/docs/CustomObject.md

 In this example, a `Visit` custom object is configured by deploying the relevant code artifacts to your org.

-1. Deploy the following code artifacts for the `Visit` object in order.
+1. Deploy the following code artifacts for the `Visit` object, in the order outlined below.

     ```sh
     # Create the Visit object with 5 new fields